idaholab/virtual_test_bed/doc/content/pbfhr/steady/pebble.md

 !listing /pbfhr/steady/ss4_graphite_pebble.i block=Mesh Problem

-The heat conduction equation with no source is described with a time derivative kernel and a diffusion kernel, specialized as `HeatConduction` kernels in the heat conduction module.
+The heat conduction equation with no source is described with a time derivative kernel and a diffusion kernel, specialized as [HeatConduction](https://mooseframework.inl.gov/modules/heat_conduction/index.html) kernels in the heat conduction module.

 !listing /pbfhr/steady/ss4_graphite_pebble.i block=Kernels

 The center of this spherical pebble is naturally a zero flux symmetry boundary condition.
 The temperature at the outer surface of the pebble is the temperature of the solid phase.
-This temperature is received from the main-app in a `Receiver` postprocessor.
-It is then used by a `PostprocessorDirichletBC` to set the boundary condition.
+This temperature is received from the main-app in a [Receiver](https://mooseframework.inl.gov/source/postprocessors/Receiver.html) postprocessor.
+It is then used by a
+[PostprocessorDirichletBC](https://mooseframework.inl.gov/source/bcs/PostprocessorDirichletBC.html) to set the boundary condition.

 !listing /pbfhr/steady/ss4_graphite_pebble.i block=Postprocessors/pebble_surface_T BCs

 !alert note
 The pebble conduction simulations are led using a finite element discretization.
-While the kernels also exist for the finite volume discretization, the finite element discretization will remain in Bison simulations in future iterations of the model.
+While the kernels also exist for the finite volume discretization, the finite element discretization will remain for future iterations of the model using Bison.

 ## Fueled pebble heat conduction multiscale simulation